 Plans, programs, and projects created by the RPC will continue to emphasize the multi-modal nature of the region's transportation system, seeking to balance the needs of all travelers through a Complete Streets approach.
+Consideration will be given to changes in commuting and travel patterns due to the COVID-19 pandemic.

 Staff will work with local and state partners to implement projects that enhance the safety and convenience of walking and biking, as well as projects that improve access to public transit.
+The RPC will also seek opportunities to improve public transit service through infrastructure or roadway operations enhancements.

 As in prior years RPC staff will assist local agencies in identifying and applying for discretionary funding sources such as the Transportation Alternatives Program (TAP).
-Multi-modal planning efforts will be coordinated with the Congestion Management activities described in Task A-1e.
-Activities carried out under this task will also comply with Title VI environmental justice requirements.
+Multi-modal planning efforts will be coordinated with the Congestion Management activities described in Task ST-1e Activities carried out under this task will comply with Title VI environmental justice requirements.